 Delayed-Harvest Trout Waters

 - Ararat River – The Ararat River is one of the closest delayed-harvest rivers near Winston-Salem and Greensboro.
 Thanks to a multimillion-dollar restoration project, a two-mile section of the river was designated as delayed-harvest stream, which is posted with black-and-white signs.
 There are three designated access points along the Ararat River Greenway in Mount Airy, Riverside Park on N.C.
 103, H.B.
 Rowe Environmental Park on Hamburg Road, and Tharrington Elementary School Park just upstream of U.S. 52.
 From Oct.
 1 to May 31, a catch-and-release system is in effect and is restricted to single-hook artificial lures.
-From June 1 until September 30, the status changes to hatchery-supported and a daily limit of seven fish is in effect.
+From the first weekend in June until September 30, the status changes to hatchery-supported and a daily limit of seven fish is in effect.

 Yadkin River – The Yadkin River provides the opportunity to catch bass (smallmouth, spotted, and largemouth), sunfish, catfish, and suckers.
 Access points are available at Crater Park in Elkin, the U.S. 601 bridge, Rockford, and at Shoals Road, north of East Bend (access points at U.S. 601 and Shoals Road are on the Yadkin County side of the river).
 For more information on access points, visit http://yadkinriverkeeper.org.
 Below we’ve provided a few access points to the Yadkin River.